Creating a new Judge

 Output

-executable should output JSON to stdout, which will be interpreted by the Feedback Renderer to form the feedback table.
+The run executable should output JSON to stdout, which will be interpreted by the Feedback Renderer to form the feedback table.
 There are two output schemas available: full and partial.
 "Full" should output a single JSON object at the end of its judgement.
 "Partial" should output multiple small JSON objects during its run, describing its progress.

 Full output